az18/rooykup-backup-and-sync/README.md

 ### Command Line Options
 - `-s` or `--shutdown`: Shutdown the system after backup completion
-- `-c` or `--always-create-zip`: Create zip even if today's backup exists
+- `-c` or `--force-new-backup`: Force creating a new backup even if one exists from today

 ### Setting Up Aliases
 Add to your `.bashrc`, `.zshrc`, or `~/.profile`: